-- ☐ Ensure that the necessary provision is made for any pupil who has SEN. - ☐ Ensure that the pupils' needs are made known to all who are likely to teach them. - ☐ Ensure that teachers in school are aware of the importance of identifying and providing for all pupils and their SEN. - ☐ Ensure that parents are notified of a decision by the school that SEN provision is being made for their child. - ☐ Report to parents annually on the implementation of the SEN Policy.
+- Ensure that the necessary provision is made for any pupil who has SEN. - Ensure that the pupils' needs are made known to all who are likely to teach them. - Ensure that teachers in school are aware of the importance of identifying and providing for all pupils and their SEN. - Ensure that parents are notified of a decision by the school that SEN provision is being made for their child. - Report to parents annually on the implementation of the SEN Policy.

-The Ebor Gardens and Victoria Primary Academy SEND Governor is Ann Marie Walker.
+The Ebor Gardens and Victoria Primary Academy SEND Governor is Georgina Shipp

-The Executive Principal/ Head of School has specific responsibility to:
+The (Executive) Principal has specific responsibility to:

-- ☐ Ensure the day-to-day management of all aspects of the school's work includes adequate provision for all aspects of SEN. - ☐ Ensure that the Governing Body are kept fully informed. - ☐ Work closely with the SENCO to ensure that the policy is maintained.
+- Ensure the day-to-day management of all aspects of the school's work includes adequate provision for all aspects of SEN. - Ensure that the Governing Body are kept fully informed. - Work closely with the SENCO to ensure that the policy is maintained.